Medicaid expansion in Nevada

 - Adults with household income up to 138 percent of poverty.

 - Pregnant women with household income up to 165 percent of poverty.

 - Children, depending on age, with household income up to 138 percent or 160 percent of poverty; all children are eligible for CHIP with income up to 200 percent of poverty.

-- You can enroll online through HealthCare.gov.
-Or you can enroll online through Access Nevada (run by the Nevada Department of Health and Human Services) If you have an existing Access Nevada account that you created before November 10, 2014, you’ll need to go back to the site and create a new account with a new username and password.
+- If you’re under 65 and don’t have Medicare, you can enroll online through HealthCare.gov.
+Or you can enroll online through Access Nevada (run by the Nevada Department of Health and Human Services).
+If you have an existing Access Nevada account that you created before November 10, 2014, you’ll need to go back to the site and create a new account with a new username and password.

 - You can contact the Nevada Division of Welfare and Supportive Services at 1-800-992-0900 if you have questions (they make Medicaid eligibility determinations).